lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 This example considers a supernova and thus it uses the ``psfDiffFlux``, which is the forced photometry on the difference image, in which the static-sky component (the host galaxy) has been subtracted.
 However, the ``psfFlux`` would be more appropriate for generating the lightcurve of a variable star, as there is no need to subtract the static component (in this case, the variable star's average flux).

 **6. Create the default plot.**  Click on "Search".
-The defalt plot will be the dec vs. RA (the plotting tool defaults to plot the data in the two leftmost columns of the table).
+The default plot will be the dec vs. RA (the plotting tool defaults to plot the data in the two leftmost columns of the table).

 **7. Modify the plot to display the light curve.**  Change the plot by opening the plot parameters pop-up window which will appear by clicking on the settings icon (a single gear above the plot window).
 The example below uses ``psfDiffFlux`` as a function of ``expMidptMJD`` (MJD time of the exposure).
 Note that for some of the pointings, the plotted flux is negative.
 This is because ``psfDiffFlux`` is a result of the subtraction of some fiducial value (obtained by averaging previous observations) from the data in the PVI on hand.
-This, on some occassions can result in a negative value.
+This, on some occasions can result in a negative value.

 .. figure:: /_static/portal_tut05_step01d.png
     :name: portal_tut05_step01d